+Broken veins (telangiectasia) of the face and vascular birthmarks can be unsightly and difficult to conceal.
 Traditional treatment using diathermy or thermolysis systems (electrosurgery) have been superceded by less painful, safer and more effective light therapies.
-These are more expensive however.
+These can be more expensive than electrosurgery.

 What lesions are suitable for treatment?

 The lasers and intense pulsed light machines target red skin, which arises either because of the presence of dilated surface blood vessels or because of an overall increase in blood supply resulting in a flushed appearance.
 Suitable lesions include:

 - Infantile haemangioma

 - Angioma serpiginosa

 - Essential telangiectasia

 Small red spots such as cherry angiomas usually disappear with one treatment.
 More extensive veins on the face usually require additional treatments spaced a month or so apart.
 Photocoagulation with high-intensity diode laser is an effective treatment for venous lake on the lip.

 Blue vessels are more challenging to treat with light or laser treatment, because of their colour, because they have a larger diameter and because they tend to be deeper in the skin.
 These include large diameter vessels at the side of the nose, and most thread veins on the legs.
 They may be better dealt with by sclerotherapy.